oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

 Share a Grid View
 ~~~~~~~~~~~~~~~~~

-To share a grid view with other users, perform as follows:
+To share a grid view with other users:

 1. Open a grid view.
 2. Click the **Options** link next to the grid view name, and then click **Share with Others**.